MarcGueury/oci-genai-agent-llama-lab/0-intro/intro.md

 # Introduction

 ## About This Workshop
-In this workshop, we will use Meta Llama with Oracle Generative AI Agent RAG.
+In this workshop, we will use Meta Llama with Oracle Generative AI Agent.
 The sample will show to:
 - OCI Generative AI Agent
-- Meta model being called explicitly and implicitly in the chat conversation.
+- Meta Llama used in several parts of the chat conversation.

 Scenario.
 The agent will have access
 - to a list of *Tickets* from *Customers*